aaronArinder/federation-schema-checking/Readme.md

 ## Home-rolled apollo check
 Apollo is awesome!
 But, we pay too much for what amounts to just apollo-checks.
 This repo is a PoC for home-rolling our own apollo-checks.
 It covers _one_ use case: removing a field.
-It doesn't check changes field value changes (i.e., changes to the type of the value rather than just straight removal of the value).
+It doesn't check changes field value changes (i.e., changes to the type of the value rather than just straight removal of the value), and it doesn't do any kind of sampling.

 ### Up and running